What is My Car Insurance Score?

 You can request your score from TransUnion directly, although you’ll need to pay a fee.
 You can also request your score through Equifax directly, although again, you’ll need to pay a fee.

-Here are the three major auto insurance score providers and how to request an auto insurance score from each one:
+Here are the three major auto insurance score providers, what its insurance score ranges are, and how to request an auto insurance score from each one:

 Fair Isaac Corporation (FICO)